CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 Is to have the color really pushed to one direction, so when you look at it you can have the detail color shift on different props.
-You can also have it to be accentuated based on the real lighting resources.
+You can also have it to be accentuated based on the real lighting resources. so it all depends on what you wanna say.
-Does that make any sense?
->> Yeah.
->> Yeah, so it all depends on what you wanna say.
 If you want your character to appear to be very physical.
 Sell the of,
 is in the real physical world, then you can even go out and study,